 Bust yourself up on Buster Mountain

 This scratch route will take you about 2/3 of the way up or so.
 It is a very faint path and cairned route that is subtle at best.
-However, a hiker experienced in the Catalinas, Superstitions or other locale home to poor trails and routes will have little trouble following it.
+However, a hiker experienced in the Catalinas, Superstitions, or other local home to poor trails and routes will have little trouble following it.
 The route almost immediately drops down and over a wash, then climbs over a couple of large granite slabs (go up and look for cairns).
 Very soon the route starts climbing STEEPLY up the southwestern flanks of Buster.
 You approach many interesting rock formations.
 The first large outcropping you will skirt right, heading up the whole way to sort of a saddle in the slope of the mountain.
 From here the route climbs up steeply again, to and up some very red rock.
-Near the top of this formation you start to veer left and up now heading more southeast to a second more prominent saddle.
+Near the top of this formation, you start to veer left and up now heading more southeast to a second more prominent saddle.
 This is cairned.
 The views from here towards Pusch Ridge are immediately unbelievable.
 From here to the top is more of a true bushwhack, the little route deteriorates even more.
 Just keep heading up, there are traces of use routes you can follow.
 They mostly consist of deer tracks more than footprints.
-The climbing is now more sever and rocky, the mountain falls away to your right (far, far down).
+The climbing is now more severe and rocky, the mountain falls away to your right (far, far down).
 This is class 3 climbing here.
-Soon you will come to a short almost vertical rock ledge with seemingly only one way up - a short less than 10 foot class 4 pitch that is very doable.
-The exposure is really not that bad, but it may feel like it (especially if it is windy).
-Once over this rock ledge you are pretty close to the top, maybe another 0.2 miles or so of climbing through a plethora of shin daggers and pricklies.
+Soon you will come to a short almost vertical rock ledge with seemingly only one way up - a short less than 10-foot class 4 pitch that is very doable.
+The exposure is not that bad, but it may feel like it (especially if it is windy).
+Once over this rock ledge, you are pretty close to the top, maybe another 0.2 miles or so of climbing through a plethora of shin daggers and pricklies.
 Just head up now, and before long you'll be on the southwest end of the summit.
 A short grassy walk over to the highpoint yields the register for those who care.
 Break out the handkerchief and dab your eyes as you partake of majestic views of the extremely rugged, jagged spires of Pusch Ridge.
 Alamo and Montrose Canyons roar up the Ridge.
 This is the place to be, friends.

-Please be careful on this hike, as with all off trail summits a fall here in the right place could cause REAL trouble.
+Please be careful on this hike, as with all off-trail summits a fall here in the right place could cause REAL trouble.
 Please bring your standard bushwhack gear, including GPS/map.